Shepherd Filters disposable kitchen grease filters capture up to 98% of grease before it enters your exhaust system.

 Kitchen oil and grease build-up starts in the metal filters then travels through the hoods and ducts all the way to the roof.
 It’s an ongoing problem that needs an easy cost effective solution.
 Regular metal kitchen exhaust filters only capture between 18 – 20% of airborne grease.

-Many commercial kitchens do their kitchen exhaust cleaning nightly, weekly, etc., amounting to large labour costs.
+Many commercial kitchens do their kitchen grease filter exhaust cleaning nightly, weekly, etc., amounting to large labour costs.

-Repairs and maintenance call out fees can often be high due to arge amounts of grease hood cleaning as well as cleaning in the ducts, on the rooftops, etc.
+Repairs and maintenance call out fees can often be high due to large amounts of grease hood cleaning as well as cleaning in the ducts, and on the rooftops, etc.

-Most fires in food premises are known to have started in the kitchen hood system.
+Fires in frestaurants are known to have started in the kitchen exhaust hood system.

 Fire statistics from Australia, UK and the US show that fires in restaurants predominantly occur in kitchens.
 The ignition of cooking materials account for almost half of all commercial kitchen fires and all most all of these (90 percent) get into the kitchen exhaust system.
 Grease, dust and oil from cooking activities can build up in the grease hood filter if it is not regularly maintained with thorough kitchen exhaust cleaning, creating odour problems as well as a fire risk.
 It only takes 1/12 inches or 2 mm of grease build up to burn down an kitchen exhaust system.

 A grease fire can burn through a typical fast food style restaurant in as little as 5 minutes.
 When kitchen grease filters are full of grease, it is transferred to the kitchen hood and released into the gutter for cleaning out, but when too much grease is in the kitchen hood it can travel up the duct and spill out creating an environment issue and fire risk.
 Many restaurants never re-open after suffering a fire loss and insurance policies may exclude claims related to uncleaned or grease laden exhaust ducts.